ipsipatro/UDFeeds/README.md

 Please download the repo from https://github.com/ipsipatro/UDFeeds link  and unzip it.
 Inside the main project folder there is a UDFeeds.xcworkspace file.
 Please click that file to open the app on Xcode.
 Select a device/simulator to run.
 Run all the UI and Unit test cases tests by choosing Product > Test.
 Click the Test Navigator icon to view the status and results of the tests.
+Before running the tests please make sure keyboard appears for simultor for both textfield and textview.
+Otherwise UI test case may fail as unable to enter text.

 ## Technical Information
 The app is designed in MVP pattern.
 All features have a view controller, presenter and interactor.